-Our Manager provides us with commercial and technical management services for our Fleet and certain corporate governance and administrative and support services, pursuant to a Master Agreement which includes a standard set of terms for technical and commercial management services applicable to all our vessels.
-Our Manager is wholly-owned by Mr. Georgios Prokopiou, our Chairman of the Board, and has been providing these services for the vessels in our Fleet for over thirteen years.
+Our Manager provides us with commercial and technical management services for our Fleet and certain corporate governance and administrative and support services, pursuant to a Master Agreement which includes a standard set of terms for technical and commercial management services applicable to all our vessels, which we refer to as our Management Agreements.
+Our Manager is wholly owned by Mr. Georgios Prokopiou, our Chairman of the Board, and has been providing these services for the vessels in our Fleet for over 14 years.
 Through our Manager, we have had a long-lasting presence in the LNG shipping industry, and during that time we believe our Manager has established a track record for efficient, safe and reliable operation of LNG carriers.

-We currently pay our Manager a technical management fee of \$2,833 per day for each vessel, prorated for the calendar days we own each vessel, for providing the relevant vessel owning subsidiaries with services, including engaging and providing qualified crews, maintaining the vessel, arranging supply of stores and equipment, arranging and supervising periodic dry-docking, cleaning and painting and ensuring compliance with applicable regulations, including licensing and certification requirements.
+We currently pay our Manager a technical management fee of \$3,005 per day for each vessel, prorated for the calendar days we own each vessel, for providing the relevant vessel owning subsidiaries with services, including engaging and providing qualified crews, maintaining the vessel, arranging supply of stores and equipment, arranging and supervising periodic dry-docking, cleaning and painting and ensuring compliance with applicable regulations, including licensing and certification requirements.

-In addition, we pay our Manager a commercial management fee equal to 1,25% of the gross charter hire, ballast bonus which is the amount paid to the vessel owner as compensation for all or a part of the cost of positioning the vessel to the port where the vessel will be delivered to the charterer, or other income earned during the course of the employment of our vessels, during the term of the Management Agreements, for providing the relevant vessel-owning subsidiary with services, including chartering, managing freight payment, monitoring voyage performance, and carrying out other necessary communications with the shippers, charterers and others.
+In addition, we pay our Manager a commercial management fee equal to 1.25% of the gross charter hire, ballast bonus which is the amount paid to the vessel owner as compensation for all or a part of the cost of positioning the vessel to the port where the vessel will be delivered to the charterer, or other income earned during the course of the employment of our vessels, during the term of the Management Agreements, for providing the relevant vessel-owning subsidiary with services, including chartering, managing freight payment, monitoring voyage performance, and carrying out other necessary communications with the shippers, charterers and others.
 In addition to such fees, we pay for any capital expenditures, financial costs, operating expenses and any general and administrative expenses, including payments to third-parties, in accordance with the Management Agreements.

-We incurred an aggregate expense of approximately \$7.7 million and \$8.5 million to our Manager in connection with the management of our Fleet under the Management Agreements for the years ended December 31, 2021 and 2020.
+We incurred an aggregate expense of approximately \$8.2 million and \$7.8 million to our Manager in connection with the management of our Fleet under the Management Agreements for the years ended December 31, 2023 and 2022, respectively.